-To compile the equation, choose the Equation | Compile command.
+To compile the equation, choose the Compile command39 from the Equation group on the Home tab.
 Compilation translates your definition into an internal form that can be executed rapidly.
 During compilation the definition is comprehensively checked to ensure that the correct syntax has been used.
 If an error is detected a message box will be displayed informing you of the mistake; after pressing the OK button to continue the cursor will be placed at the most likely place of error.